ABOUT US

 Growth through the years

 The first professional staff were hired in 1965.
-In 1974, TWC constructed the Interpretive Building located on the 600 acre Headquarters property in Wilmot, Ohio, which was then expanded with an addition in 2000.
+In 1974, TWC constructed the Nature Center located on the over 600 acre Headquarters property in Wilmot, Ohio, which was then expanded with an addition in 2000.
 The building continues to provide a focal point for the Center's many activities.
-In addition to its Interpretive Building, TWC's headquarters today boast 10 miles of hiking trails, an Astronomy Education Building featuring a digital planetarium and observatory, a Native Plant Nursery and a Nature Playscape.
+In addition to its Nature Center, TWC's headquarters today boast 12 miles of hiking trails, an Astronomy Education Building featuring a digital planetarium and observatory, a Native Plant Nursery and a Nature Playscape.
 TWC is open to the public year round and admission is free.

 There have been four executive directors in TWC's more than 50-year history.
 Jeremy Felland served as the first leader of the organization, followed in 1981 by Gordon Maupin.
 Dr. Jeffrey R. Corney assumed the role in 2014 and Jeanne M. Gural was appointed to the position in 2019.
 Through these changes, the Center's commitment to the community has been constant.